apache/seatunnel/docs/en/seatunnel-engine/rest-api-v2.md

 ## Overview

-The v2 version of the api uses jetty support.It is the same as the interface specification of v1 version ,you can specify the port and context-path by modifying the configuration items in `seatunnel.yaml`
+The v2 version of the api uses jetty support.
+It is the same as the interface specification of v1 version , you can specify the port and context-path by modifying the configuration items in `seatunnel.yaml`

 ```yaml